Rancho Santa Fe Protective Covenant

 pools, tennis courts, satellite antennas, storage tanks, walls,

 lighting and works of art.
-The Art Jury also issues permits for
+The Covenant Design Review also issues permits for

 Paragraphs 172 through 181 contain, in large measure, the authority